MusabPalaz/SuperWindowsServiceScanner/README.md

 # SuperWindowsServiceScanner
 Windows Service and Security Log Control Script

+**Remember, the Script is there to HELP you, DO NOT TRUST the results 100%!!!**

 Description
 --------
 This script helps detect suspicious services in the system by checking the services and security logs running in the Windows operating system.
 It basically performs the following tasks: